PawelPleskaczynski/go-pt/README.md

 - Parallel processing on multiple CPU cores
 - BVH trees for optimized ray-triangle intersection tests
 - Positionable camera with adjustable field of view and aperture
+- Materials:
-- 5 materials with adjustable properties (I will merge them into one BSDF):
+    - BSDF material with adjustable properties:
-    - Lambertian
+        - albedo:
-        - color
+            - texture or color
-    - Plastic
+        - roughness:
-        - color
+        - index of refraction
         - specularity
-        - roughness
-    - Metal
-        - color
-        - roughness
-    - Dielectric
-        - color
-        - specularity
-        - roughness
+        - metalicity
-        - index of refraction
+        - transmission
-    - Emission
+    - Emission material:
         - emission color
 - Partial support for OBJ files (the program can parse triangles and their normals, but for now there's no support for textures or different materials for different parts of the model)
 - Normal smoothing